apache/ozone/hadoop-hdds/docs/content/interface/ReconApi.md

 **Returns**

-Returns the UnhealthyContainerMetadata objects for the containers in the givenstate.
+Returns the UnhealthyContainerMetadata objects for the containers in the given state.
 Possible unhealthy container states are `MISSING`, `MIS_REPLICATED`,`UNDER_REPLICATED`, `OVER_REPLICATED`.
 The response structure is same as `/containers/unhealthy`.